Annual Soy Bilingüe Festival

 Expected Audience: open to NASA’s immediate community

-General Purpose of Event: This year the theme is Mi Futuro, highlighting the long term impact of bilingualism.
+General Purpose of Event: This year the theme is Nuestr Herencia, highlighting the long term impact of bilingualism.
 This is the 6th annual event.
 Rationale: The components of the Soy Bilingüe Festival are designed to raise awareness on the benefits of speaking more than one language, to celebrate being bilingual, and to address NEW Academy’s commitment to prepare students with the global skills they need for success in the 21st century global economy.
 Research shows that students who participate in multilingual programs attain high levels of academic achievement.
 Additionally, according to a recent UCLA study, two-thirds of employers prefer to hire a bilingual employee over a similarly skilled non-bilingual employee.
 Therefore, we consider that it is necessary to educate our community on the value of solidifying our students ’first language as they acquire English proficiency, and become fully bilingual and biliterate citizens of this new economy.

 Speakers: Featured speakers include professionals in the field of multilingual education, community leaders, and professionals who are bilingual and successful in their respective fields.